-We offer support to the primary, secondary and high school teachers through many ways such as counceling or experts in final exams.
-We also offer possibility of our visits to their schools upon request or they can visit our laboratories where students can do some experiments related to their teaching program, in that way, the students have better understanding.
+We offer support to the primary, secondary and high school teachers through many ways such as counseling or experts in final exams.
+We also offer possibility of visiting schools upon request or schools can visit our laboratories where students can do some experiments related to their teaching program.
+In that way, the students have better understanding.

 Matura Arbeit/Travail de Maturité

 We offer students who are interested in Chemistry the opportunity to be supported during their Matura papers.
-The number of seats is limited.
+Whereas the number of seats is limited.